FRANK STELLA "ECCENTRIC POLYGON" SCREENPRINT, 1974

 This series of prints were inspired by the "Polygon" paintings created during 1965-1967.
 Each form was created in four different color combinations.
 Aesthetically there is a subtle but significant difference between the canvases and the prints.
 Like many of Stella's multiples, there is a trompe d'ceil effect; the sections of color appear to have been sketched in with a crayon yet bound in with a sharp outline.
 The canvases, on the other hand, had dense flat colors.

-This example, with its emerald green structure and paprika diamond, is called "Effingham" after a small city halfway between Indianapolis and St. Louis.
-All of the "Eccentric Polygons" have curious names, but actually come from small towns and locations where Stella and his father would go fishing during his youth.
+This example, with its bright red structure and dark green and blue shapes, is called "Sanbornvile" after a small city in New Hampshire.
+All of the "Eccentric Polygons" have curious names, but actually come from small towns and locations where Stella and his father would go fishing during his youth, often in the White Mountains of New Hampshire.

 Additional images available on request.